sang-yeon/cholab/_pages/home.md

 permalink: /
 ---

-# Welcome to the Cho Lab
+# Welcome to the Creative Nanobiophotonics Laboratory

-**Creative Nanobiophotonics Laboratory**

-We are trailblazers on a mission to drive medicine and photonics forward in service of humanity.
+We are trailblazers on a mission to drive medicine and photonics forward in the service of humanity.

 Our current focus is on nanolasers, which hold transformative potential across diverse fields—from high-performance photonic devices to advanced medical discoveries—through their coherence, speed-of-light operation, and multiplexing capability.